 You can configure Secure Hub to use the Citrix PIN, a security feature enabled in the Endpoint Management console in Settings > Client Properties.
 The setting requires enrolled mobile device users to sign on to Secure Hub and activate any MDX wrapped apps by using a personal identification number (PIN).

 The Citrix PIN feature simplifies the user authentication experience when logging on to the secured wrapped apps.
 Users don’t have to repeatedly enter another credential like their Active Directory user name and password.

-When fingerprint authentication is enabled, users can sign on by using a fingerprint when offline authentication is required because of app inactivity.
+When fingerprint (touch ID) authentication is enabled, users can sign on by using a fingerprint when offline authentication is required because of app inactivity.
 Users still have to enter a PIN when signing on to Secure Hub for the first time, restarting the device, and after the inactivity timer expires.
 For information about enabling fingerprint authentication, see Fingerprint or touch ID authentication.

 Secure Hub for iOS and Android supports SSL certificate pinning.
 This feature ensures that the certificate signed by your enterprise is used when Citrix clients communicate with Endpoint Management.
 Certificate pinning prevents connections from clients to Endpoint Management when installation of a root certificate on the device compromises the SSL session.
 When Secure Hub detects any changes to the server public key, Secure Hub denies the connection.

 As of Android N, the operating system no longer allows user-added certificate authorities (CAs).
 Citrix recommends using a public root CA in place of a user-added CA.

 Users upgrading to Android N may experience problems if they use private or self-signed CAs.
 Connections on Android N devices break under the following scenarios: